DKE-Data/agrirouter-gps-info-app/README.md

 * <img src="assets/images/ic_pin_offline.png" width="20">: The position is not older than 15 minutes
 * No Pin: If there was a position, it is now older than 15 minutes

+When clicking on a marker, the user can gain more information about this specific endpoint

 ### Settings
 In the settings, the user has the following possibilities: